Delete deceased persons e-mail, Facebook, or other accounts

 Other company accounts

-If the account you're wanting to change requires a payment, such as an e-mail account with an ISP like AOL, stopping the payment on that account will delete the account.
+If the account you want to change requires a payment, such as an e-mail account with an ISP like AOL, stopping the payment on that account will delete the account.

 In the case of e-mail accounts, letting the e-mail expire is often be enough for most people.
 Over time, an e-mail account fills up or expires (often within a year).
 However, this may not always be the case for every company.
 Before resorting to this last suggestion, make sure the company will remove the account if inactive.